 - continue to use the remaining \$25,000 budget up to 16 weeks (if funding is still available) - access HCP unspent funds (if available) - work with their provider to request a Support Plan Review to move to an ongoing Support at Home classification.

-Access to funding from the Assistive Technology and Home Modifications (AT-HM) scheme
+Access to funding from the Assistive Technology and Home Modifications (AT-HM) scheme prior to entering the End-of-Life Pathway.

 Participants in the End-of-Life Pathway can access low and medium tier assistive technology.